DeepanshuSarawagi/AWS/13-Architecture/AmazonKinesis.md

 - The buffer size is in megabytes and the ranges can vary depending upon the destination.
 - The buffer size has to be a minimum of 32MB in size and maximum of 128MB.
 - The buffer interval can vary between 60 seconds to 900 seconds.
-- Essentially, data buffers inside the stream and it leaves the buffer either when it size is full or when buffer interval expires.
-For this reason, Kinesis Data Firehose is considered as a near real-time streaming solution.
+- Essentially, data buffers inside the stream, and it leaves the buffer either when its size is full or when buffer interval expires.
+- For this reason, Kinesis Data Firehose is considered as a near real-time streaming solution.
+  - Why near-real time?
+    - Buffer Interval - 0 seconds or upto 900 seconds.
+    - Buffer size: Min 1MB
+- Kinesis Data Firehose can deliver data to four data stores -
+  - Amazon S3,
+  - Amazon Redshift,
+  - Amazon Elasticsearch
-- Kinesis Data Firehose can deliver data to four data stores - Amazon S3, Amazon Redshift, Amazon Elasticsearch and Splunk.
-Now, it can also deliver data using generic HTTP endpoints and 3rd party solution providers such as MongoDB, DataDog, New Relic.
+  - Now, it can also deliver data using generic HTTP endpoints and 3rd party solution providers such as
+    - MongoDB,
+    - DataDog,
+    - New Relic.
+- Can send failed or all data to a backup S3 bucket.
 - Automatic Scaling is possible in Data Firehose.
 - It can also transform incoming data from JSON format to Apache Parquet or Apache ORC.
 - Parquet and ORC are columnar data formats that save space and has faster queries